Woman with Down syndrome to compete for Miss Minnesota crown

-MARINE ON ST. CROIX, Minn.
-(NEWS CENTER) -- A Minnesota woman is believed to be the first in the country with Down syndrome to compete in a Miss USA state pageant.
+MARINE ON ST. CROIX, Minn. - A Minnesota woman is believed to be the first in the country with Down syndrome to compete in a Miss USA state pageant.

 Mikayla Holmgren, a Bethel University student, applied online not knowing if she’d be given the chance to compete.